BACKGROUND: The Prawer Plan

-Proponents of the plan claim relocating the Bedouin into cities will “help” them by providing water, electricity, jobs and other opportunities.
+Proponents of the plan claimed relocating the Bedouin into cities would “help” them by providing water, electricity, jobs and other opportunities.
 Yet, government statistics show that poverty is four times higher in the townships (cities) than in the recognized villages.

 Certainly, the Bedouin already suffer from a milieu of social problems, but this “solution” will only exacerbate their problems.
 To really help this population, the state needs to recognize their villages.

-Meanwhile, as the state plans to uproot the Bedouins and crowd them into urban areas, it continues to approve the creation or expansion of Jewish settlements and farms.
+Meanwhile, while the state planed to uproot the Bedouins and crowd them into urban areas, it continued to approve the creation or expansion of Jewish settlements and farms.
 These populations are often smaller and more far-flung than the Bedouin villages, yet they receive services from the state and enjoy full recognition.
 Why not the Bedouin as well?
 They are also citizens.

 Additionally, the government did not consult the Bedouin on this plan in a genuine way.
 Any plan involving an entire population needs to be approved by the people themselves, no matter how much it may or may not benefit them.

 On December 12 2013, after much outcry by the Israeli and international community, the Israeli government announced it would scrap the Prawer Bill.
 (For RHR’s response, please click here).
 However, the struggle for the rights of the Negev Bedouin is far from over.
 Despite the frozen legislation, plans to dispossess them of their lands are nevertheless being implemented.

 Our Obligation as Jews